SpykerNZ/one-pace-for-plex/README.md

         ├───anime
         │   ├───One Pace
         ├───movies
-        └───tvshowsW
+        └───tvshows
 ```

 ### 2. Download One Pace Episodes

-Download all the one pace episodes you wish to add and place them in their respective season folders.
+Download all the One Pace episodes you wish to add and place them in their respective season folders.

  - Keep the default One Pace episode naming (do not make any changes!)
  - You can delete any season folders you don't want to include, and add them later if you wish.